sailshq/waterline-sql-builder/docs/syntax.md

 ```

-#### Sub-Queries
+## Sub-Queries

 You can also create subqueries.
 The following example will show you how to nest
-queries within a query as well as show a combination of AND and OR operators.
+queries within a query.

-TODO: Write parser for this.
+There are three types of valid subqueries: `predicate`, `scalar`, and `table`.

+#### Predicate Subqueries

+Predicate subqueries are valid when used inside a `where` clause to return a
+list of values.

 **Example**